Skip to main content

 Why Pectin Gelation Science Defines Pâte de Fruit Success

 Gel strength in pâte de fruit depends on three interdependent factors: pectin concentration, pH, and Brix.
-Our calculator uses validated pectin chemistry models to predict gel strength from 20 (non-setting) to 100 (brittle), allowing precise texture control for spreads, confections, or structural applications.
+Our calculator uses established pectin chemistry to estimate relative gel firmness — from a non-setting spread to a firm, sliceable confection — so you can steer texture before you cook and confirm it on a real batch.

 When you cook fruit puree with pectin and sugar, you’re engineering a three-dimensional polymer network.
 Pectin molecules = naturally anionic polysaccharides = must overcome electrostatic repulsion to form junction zones.
 This requires precise pH (to protonate carboxyl groups), sufficient sugar (to dehydrate pectin), and adequate concentration (to enable network formation).